php-ru/symfony-docs-ru/reference/configuration/security.rst

 **User provider**

 Users will still be fetched from the configured user provider.
-If you wish to fetch your users from a LDAP server, you will need to use the :doc:`LDAP User Provider </security/ldap>` and any of these authentication
+If you wish to fetch your users from an LDAP server, you will need to use the :doc:`LDAP User Provider </security/ldap>` and any of these authentication
 providers: ``form_login_ldap`` or ``http_basic_ldap`` or ``json_login_ldap``.